This is a collection of favorite recipes for your Labor Day cookout.

 Is there a lot of grilling involved?
 Baking?
 And what are your thoughts about pie?
 Are you even celebrating ?

 I think we should.
-We should still have small parties, in an intimate way, with closest family members and practicing physical distancing.
+We should still have small parties, intimately, with closest family members and practicing physical distancing.
 Yes, I say physical distancing, not social distancing.

-Physical distance, but social connection is what we need during these difficult times.
-We need to stick together and find ways to continue life as we know it, following practices that would help all of us to stay healthy physically, mentally and emotionally.
+Physical distance but the social connection is what we need during these difficult times.
+We need to stick together and find ways to continue life as we know it, following practices that would help us stay healthy physically, mentally, and emotionally.